neldeles/slash-clone/README.md

 Having said all that, these were my primary goals by building this app:

-- [ ] learn how to create a delightful animation heavy app
+- [x] learn how to create a delightful animation heavy app
-- [ ] learn how to use Django Rest Framework for the backend of the app
+- [x] learn how to use Django Rest Framework for the backend of the app
 - [ ] deploy my first fullstack app
-- [ ] apply the [learnings on React]() I've built up over the past few months
+- [x] apply the [learnings on React]() I've built up over the past few months

 ### App specifications

 Users should be able to:

+- [x] Create an account
 - [x] Login into the app
 - [x] Create, read, update and delete tasks
 - [x] Start slashing through Today's tasks
   - [x] This starts the Pomodoro timer (25 min work, 5 min break)
-- [ ] Track the time each task takes to complete
 - [ ] Time taken synced to Toggl via their API
-- [ ] View how long a task took to complete

 ### Visual demo